Darguima/IDE-Extensions/VSCode/README.md

 At the moment, VS Code is my favorite IDE, so I started this project with him

+## settings.json

+In this file are my VS Code settings.

+To modify the VS Code settings press: `Ctr + LShift + P` and select `Preferences: Open Settings (JSON)`

+Copy the content of the file in this repository to the file that will open.

 ## Darguima Snippets

 Includes snippets for JS, JSX, TS, TPX, CSS;